 From the 1960s, roadside stands in coastal New England, New York, and New Jersey began selling lobster drenched in drawn butter and served on a hot dog roll.

 Boston’s lobster rolls are made of chunks of fresh lobster meat tossed in butter or mayonnaise.
 Sometimes chopped celery is mixed in with the meat, and sometimes lettuce is added.
 It’s served hot or cold (depending on if it has butter or mayo) on a grilled, buttered New England-style hot dog bun – that’s the top-loading kind developed in the 1940s by Howard Johnson’s.
 That once-ubiquitous hotel and restaurant chain was started just a stone’s throw from Boston in Quincy, MA.

 Which version is better, the butter kind or the one with mayo?
 That’s really up to you.
 I like them both!
 The warm buttered version might be a bit more flavorful, but a chilled lobster roll with mayo is fantastic on a hot summer day.
 Why not try a few variations so you can decide which you prefer!

-Be warned, though – lobster rolls aren’t cheap!
-The diminutive sandwiches usually cost about $20 in the city.
+Be warned, though—lobster rolls aren’t cheap!
+The diminutive sandwiches usually cost at least $20 in the city.
 Make sure to get a side of chips and a dill pickle to complete the experience.